 I was born and raised in Melbourne, Australia, where the weather can change in an instant.
-I'm lucky that when its cold and wet or blisteringly hot, I can retreat to my comfortable little studio in my backyard.
-But when the weather is fine you will find me out and about with my brilliant dog Harry or trekking around the countryside with my brilliant partner Pete.
+I'm lucky that when it's cold and wet or blisteringly hot, I can retreat to my comfortable little studio in my backyard.
+But when the weather is fine you will find me out and about with my brilliant dog Harry or trekking around the countryside with my long suffering partner Pete.
 I'm a bit of a zoo junkie and have visited many around the world.
-But with my explorer husband, we venture further to exotic places where birds and wildlife are the primary calling card.
+But I occasionally get to venture further to exotic places where birds and wildlife are the primary calling card.
 I also have intrepid friends who have been more than happy to travel with me, so I've been very lucky.
 One of my most exciting trips was to Borneo to see the Orang Utan.

 I've said this for a long time now, but I think that wildlife are the "canary down the mine" for the planet, meaning that if the caged canary dies in a mine, it means there is not enough air for human survival.
 The canary no longer needs to be down a mine.
 They are dying and so is our precious planet.